v--/subscribed/readme.md

 #### Use case

 The module is intended for simplifying development of persistently running applications.
 Most components of a long-running program have multiple possible states and implementing switching between states without some publish-subscribe mechanism generally does not scale well.
 Consider the case bellow:

-## Documentation

-A ddox-generated documentation with example usage can be found [here](http://ivasilev.net/docs/subscribed/index.html).

 ## Simple example